mjurksa/packetloss/README.md

 # packetloss

-A HTML/PHP/Python application to help tracking the Packetloss by pinging a server
+A HTML/PHP/Python application to help track Packetloss by pinging a server

 ### Notes

-For this Programm to work you need any Linux OS.
+This program works for any version of Linux OS.
-I will use Raspbian Lite version September 2017 for this guide but will add other OS examples later when i tested it.
-So the guide will vary depending on your OS.
+I will use Raspbian Lite version September 2017 for this guide but will add other OS examples after testing.
+The guide will be different depending on your OS.

 ### Prerequisites

-First we need a few programms befor we start.
-This should be easy to do as this is very basic.
+We need a few programs before we start.

+(list the few programs here, before explaining how to set them up like you did below)

 Install any SQL server and a Webserver you comfy with:
 ```